DaeganBrown/cowquote/README.md

 ### Adding more quotes

-As of writing this, there are 53 quotes.
+As of writing this, there are 56 quotes.
 I have some empty space there, as well as a default case, for any who wish to add their own quotes.
 I will also be periodically adding more quotes as they are given to me or as I find them, so be sure to check up on the repo every now and then.

 ### Suggesting more quotes, or other changes

 If you have a quote you would like to see added to the repo for everyone, raise an issue on this repo with your recommendation.
 If I like it, I will add it.

 If you have other issues, please feel free to let me know!
 I appreciate any and all feedback, and might even take feedback into consideration.

+## Current Things being worked on

+- [ ] Licensing
+- [ ] Fixing string formatting to prevent irregular display
+- [ ] Potential config to change cow into other avatars

 ## License